 - Angle Closure Glaucoma – Unlike open-angle glaucoma, angle closure glaucoma does exhibit symptoms, which include headaches, blurry vision and pain, and nausea.
 Angle closure glaucoma occurs when the drainage canals become blocked and requires immediate medical treatment.

 Diagnostic testing is helpful in diagnosing and managing glaucoma.
 At Vision Care Specialists we utilize the latest technology and eye imaging equipment.
-In combination with a comprehensive eye examination, utilizing the tests below will assist our Colorado eye care professionals in determining if you are experiencing vision loss from glaucoma.
+In combination with a comprehensive eye exam, utilizing the tests below will assist our eye care specialists in determining if you are experiencing vision loss due to glaucoma.

 - Visual Field (VF) testing is conducted by staring straight ahead into the VF machine and clicking a button when you notice a blinking light in your peripheral vision.
 The visual field test may be repeated at regular intervals to make sure you are not developing blind spots from damage to the optic nerve or to determine the extent or progression of vision loss from glaucoma.